SingleDevOps/justeatassessment/README.md

 - **Postcode Validation**: The `validatePostcode` function checks if the user entered a valid UK postcode before making a request.
 This prevents unnecessary API calls when the input is invalid.
 - **Validation Timeout**: The `handleSearch` function has a timeout built-in.
 If postcode validation takes too long (e.g., due to network issues), the app doesn't hang; it moves on and tries fetching restaurant data from Just Eat.
 - **Fallback Data**: If no postcode is entered (or if the default `L40TH` postcode is used), the app loads sample data instead of showing an error.
 The user can explore the app even if the API isn't available (useful for demos or testing).
-- **No Internet Error**: The application shows "No Internet" error when the user searches postcode with no Internet connection.
+- **No Internet Error**: The application shows an in-app "No Internet" error view (official PIE illustration, `ErrorStateView`) when the user searches a postcode with no Internet connection, with "Try again" and "Dismiss" actions.
-- **Restaurant API Error**: If the user is not having an European IP address or if the restaurant api endpoint is down.
+- **Restaurant API Error**: If the user is not having an European IP address or if the restaurant api endpoint is down, the same themed error view appears with the `app-down-1` illustration.
+- **Invalid Postcode Error**: Instead of a native alert, an in-app error view with the `compulsory-fields` illustration and a "Dismiss" action is shown.
 - **Emoji-Cuisine Match**: The `cuisineEmojiMatch.ts` has a mapping of cuisine names to emojis, which makes the restaurant list appealing.

 ---